b2pweb/bdf-form/README.md

 Handle phone number.
 The package `giggsey/libphonenumber-for-php` is required to use this element.
 This element will not return a `string` but a `PhoneNumber` instance.
-If you want to save the phone as string, you can use a transformer on `setter()` which format the phone number.
+If you want to save the phone as string, use `FormattedPhoneElement` instead.

 ```php
 $builder->phone('contact')